Ang3/php-doctrine-orm-batch-processor/README.md

 ============

-Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle:
+Open a command console, enter your project directory and execute the following command to download the latest stable version of this component:

 ```console
 $ composer require ang3/php-doctrine-orm-batch-processor